 \subsection{Geometry and transformations}

-The jet is inclined with respect to the binary axis, and its azimuthal and polar angles are $\theta_{\rm j}$ and $\phi_{\rm j}$, respectively.
-The binary rotation is counterclockwise on the sky \citep{Veledina24}, and $\phi$ is the phase measured from the superior conjunction.
+The jet is inclined relative to the binary axis, with azimuthal and polar angles $\theta_{\rm j}$ and $\phi_{\rm j}$, respectively.
+The binary rotation is counterclockwise on the sky \citep{Veledina24}, and $\phi$ is the phase measured from superior conjunction.
 The geometry is shown in Figure \ref{geometry}.

-The protons and neutrons are ultrarelativistic, and the kinematics implies that the direction of the produced pions, $\gamma$-rays, and electrons is almost the same as the proton or neutron direction.
-We consider hadrons with Lorentz factors $\gamma_{\rm h} \gg 1$ leaving the jet at the height $h$ along the jet.
-We then assume that both neutrons and protons propagate in straight lines, neglecting the curvature of their paths along the magnetic field lines for the latter.
-We note, however, that $B\sim 100$ G will cause relatively modest path curvature of $R_{\rm L}\sim a$ at ${\cal E}=20$ PeV.
+The protons, He nuclei, and neutrons are ultrarelativistic, and the kinematics imply that the directions of the produced pions, $\gamma$-rays, and electrons are nearly aligned with the hadron direction.
+We consider hadrons with Lorentz factors $\gamma_{\rm h} \gg 1$ leaving the jet at height $h$ along the jet.
+We then assume that both neutrons and charged ions propagate in straight lines, neglecting the curvature of the latter's paths along the magnetic field lines.
+However, $B\sim 100$ G will cause relatively modest path curvature of $R_{\rm L}\sim a$ at ${\cal E}=20$ PeV.
 We also consider the Lorentz factors in the LAB frame rather than in the jet frame.
 Thus, these factors include both the jet motion and the hadron's motion relative to the jet.

 We define unit vectors pointing towards the observer, from the stellar center to the compact object, and along the jet,